Dressing Resistance

 Photo: Yohannes Mekonnen

-By Jun.-Prof. Dr. Julia Binter
+By Jun.-Prof. Dr. Julia Binter and Yohannes Mulat Mekonnen

-The exhibition Dressing Resistance.
-Fashion and the Heritage of Mission explores the question of how Christian missionisation has influenced fashion in Africa, Latin America, and the Caribbean and how fashion designers and artists deal with this legacy today.
+The exhibition Dressing Resistance: Fashion and the Heritage of Mission explores the question of how Christian missionisation has influenced fashion in Africa, Latin America, and the Caribbean and how fashion designers and artists deal with this legacy today.
 It builds on an international conference Interwoven Dependencies.
 Fashion and the Heritage of Mission with academics and cultural practitioners at the Global Heritage Lab and shows artworks by Tuli Mekondjo (Namibia), Cheryl McIntosh (Jamaica/Bonn), Amanda McIntyre (Trinidad and Tobago), Loo Nascimento (Brazil), and many more.
 The exhibition is hands-on.
 It invites visitors to weave on a 2×2 metre weaving frame by Peruvian-German artist Sofía Magdits Espinoza or learn how to make Namibian dolls.
 This brings topics like the body, fashion, and identity to life in a way that is engaging and accessible for both students and families.

 Cheryl McIntosh, “Madeleine”, 2021.
 Photo: Courtesy of the artist.